mario-nowak/matcha/best-programming-language-ever-3.md

 // Syntax: item <FUNCTION>(<PARAMETER_LIST>): <RETURN_TYPE> = <EXPRESSION>;
 ```

- The function expression is just a block so you can return the last expression of the block by omitting the ";" at the end.
+The function expression is just a block so you can return the last expression of the block by omitting the semicolon at the end.

 ```matcha
 item distanceBetween(v: Vector2D, w: Vector2D): float = {